 Exportable innovations may also originate from sources other than the home market.
 Innovating companies that are highly export-oriented but do not, to any great extent, rely on home demand as a source of innovation can be categorised into three different types.
-In the first type, the drive behind innovations that are suited to the world market comes from the company's own R&D, or from technological knowhow purchased externally (e.g. from technology suppliers or academic research).
+In the first type, the drive behind innovations that are suited to the world market comes from the company's own R&D or technological know-how purchased externally (e.g. from technology suppliers or academic research).

 The second possibility is to base new products on the innovations of foreign competitors, i.e. imitation.
 The third category comprises firms that are driven to innovate by demand from abroad.
 This could indicate that the home market is a successful lag market.
 In this case, home companies may not be leaders in launching product innovations that have international staying-power, but they are good at quickly picking up on new trends from abroad then converting these into export success.
 For simplicity, we shall denote all of these effects as "technological impulses to export".
-The upper left quadrant in the diagram above contains the countries Italy, Denmark, the Netherlands, Great Britain and Ireland, which primarily bring out innovations driven by technology and then translate these into export success.
+The upper left quadrant in the diagram above contains the countries Denmark, Austria and Germany, which primarily bring out innovations driven by technology and then translate these into export success.

 Finally, if product innovators have little export success and home demand plays no meaningful role as a source of innovation, companies focus on technology specific to the home market.
 In this case, innovators concentrate on product innovations based of their own R&D or external sources of knowledge, but which do not provide solutions suitable for export.
 We can speak of idiosyncratic technology in this context.
-In the diagrams above, the countries in the lower left quadrant - in particular Austria, Germany and Finland - belong to this group of markets.
+In the diagrams above, the countries in the lower left quadrant - in particular Luxembourg, Portugal, Cyprus, Greece, Poland, Latvia, Spain, Slovenia and Slovakia - belong to this group of markets.
 The most problematic area from an innovation strategy perspective is surely the lower right quadrant.
 The difficulty is that these countries are largely dependent on demand to drive their innovation activities, yet the demand on their home market is idiosyncratic.
 The home market acts as an obstacle to export activities, since catering for home demand makes for innovations that are difficult to sell in other countries.
-Eastern Europe, Italy and France are notable examples of countries with such markets.

-If innovation policy is to be efficient from this point of view, it must adapt the incentives it offers, to focus more strongly on exports.
+Hungary, Finland, Malta, Estonia, Lithuania and the Czech Republic are notable examples of countries with such markets.
+If innovation policy is to be efficient from this point of view, it must adapt the incentives it offers to focus more strongly on exports.
 This applies in particular to technology development projects that receive government subsidies.
 The potential exportability of the technology could be included as a criterion for subsidisation.
 Politicians can also support international and flexible Lead Market strategies by not insisting on national solutions, but instead taking experiences from potential Lead Markets into account, for example when approving products and formulating regulations for specific markets.
 The legislature, too, can influence export orientation, by taking note of international trends and thus preventing infrastructure for science and technology (educational institutions, research establishments, standards agencies etc.) from becoming idiosyncratic.